project status complete

 Phase 3: Glenmavis Road (including the site compound for the whole project)

-The new sewer will be installed using ‘rolling’ traffic management along Glenmavis Road and onto Coatbridge Road.
+The new sewer was installed using ‘rolling’ traffic management along Glenmavis Road and onto Coatbridge Road.

 Berryhill Airdrie Sewer Upgrade